NoLiMa: Long-Context Evaluation Beyond Literal Matching

 Here, the model should tap into its knowledge that Dresden (and hence the Semper Opera) is located in the state of Saxony.
 This two-hop setup further increases the difficulty of identifying the latent association of $W_q$ with $W_n$.

 To make \framework an effective benchmark for evaluating LLM long-context abilities, we impose several constraints on the needle set. (i) We select keywords that ensure simplicity -- so that, without irrelevant context, the associations are clear and the model can identify the correct answer. (ii) We randomize the assignment of character names from a diverse pool to minimize sensitivity to tokenization problems and mitigate ethnic bias \cite{biasesinLLMs2023Navigli, jiang-etal-2024-peek}.
-Names already occurring in the haystacks are excluded. (iii) We ensure $W_n$ is uniquely associated with $W_q$, avoid language-based cues and employ preface phrases to isolate needles from preceding context.
+Names already occurring in the haystacks are excluded. (iii) We ensure $W_n$ is uniquely associated with $W_q$, avoid language-based cues, and in most cases employ preface phrases--short lead-ins or contextual buildup (e.g., ``Actually,'' ``In 2013, after waiting in line...'')--to isolate needles from preceding context.
 See Appendix \ref{sec:appx_needle_set} for details.